AleksandarGeorgiev2002/blackjack-backend/README.md

 - Supports player actions like "Hit", "Stand", and "Double Down".
 - Includes dealer logic (e.g., dealer must draw cards until reaching a score of 17 or higher).

-### Game History
-- Tracks details of each game, such as the game name, duration, end time, and the user who played.

 ### Persistence
 - Stores user data and game history in a relational database.
 - Uses **JPA** and **Hibernate** for database interactions.